Multiplicity in the Release 2 CSC: Stacks, Bundles, and Blocks

-To improve the limiting sensitivity of release 2 of the CSC in regions of the sky that have multiple overlapping observations, source detection is performed on co-added observations.
+To improve the limiting sensitivity of release 2 of the CSC in regions of the sky that have multiple overlapping observations, source detection is performed on stacked (co-added) observations.
 This brings some added complexity that is described in detail at various places in the documentation, but we summarize the key concepts here for convenience:

-Groups of detections whose source regions and/or associated background regions overlap are collected into 'bundles'.
+Groups of detections whose source regions and/or associated background regions overlap are collected into bundles.
 Detections in a bundle are typically processed together as a set to ensure that a consistent set of properties is determined.
 For example, aperture photometry is performed on a bundle basis to ensure that photon counts in the overlap regions of multiple detections are accounted for correctly.
 Bundles are redefined at several stages during the processing.

 Detect, Valid, and Likely Stacks of Three ObsIDs

-Because the size of the Chandra PSF varies by roughly two orders of magnitude between the center and edge of the field of view, in the Chandra Source Catalog we differentiate between detections and sources.
+Because the size of the Chandra PSF varies by roughly two orders of magnitude between the center and edge of the field of view, in the CSC we differentiate between detections and sources.
 Detections are the blobs of photon counts that we see on the detector image, whereas sources are our interpretation of the detections as distinct X-ray sources on the sky.
 There is potentially a many-to-many relationship between detections and sources.
 A single source may correspond to multiple detections because the source is included in more than one observation that includes the same region of the sky.
 Similarly, a single detection may correspond to multiple sources; this typically occurs when a single far off-axis detection (large PSF) is resolved into multiple sources by another observation where the same position on the sky is located closer to the telescope optical-axis (small PSF).

-The Stacked Observation Detections Table contains detection properties based on observational data extracted independently from each stack of Chandra pointings in which the source is detected; because a source may be detected in multiple stacks, this table may contain multiple entries corresponding to a single master source entry in the Master Sources Table.
+The Stacked Observation Detections Table contains detection properties based on observational data extracted independently from each stack of Chandra pointings in which the source is detected; because a source may be detected in multiple stacks, this table may contain multiple entries corresponding to a single entry in the Master Sources Table.

 The Column Descriptions pages describe how each master source, stacked observations detection, and per-observation detection property is determined.

-Linking Individual Source Observations with a Master Source
+Linking Individual Detections with a Master Source